Hendawyy/Sample-nodejs-app-GithubActions-Deploy-Locally/README.md

 ## Application Setup

+1. **Fork the Repository:**
-- Fork the provided simple web application [repository](https://github.com/johnpapa/node-hello) (e.g., a basic "Hello World"app in Node.js) 🍴.
+   - Fork the provided simple web application [repository](https://github.com/johnpapa/node-hello) (e.g., a basic "Hello World" app in Node.js) 🍴.

+2. **Containerize the Application:**
-- Containerize the application by creating a Dockerfile 🐋.
+   - Create a Dockerfile 🐋 for containerizing the application.

 ## CI Pipeline